appliedfm/coq-vsu-int63/README.md

 $
 ```

-The `vsu` tool can also be used to supply Coq with the correct arguments for importing the library.
+The `vsu` tool can also be used to supply Coq with the correct arguments for importing the target-specific libraries.
 For example:

 ```
 $ tcarstens@pop-os:~/formal_methods/coq-vsu-int63$ coqtop \